 Hi!
 My name is Leah, and welcome to Mind Trek Counseling!
 I'm glad you're here!
 Are you seeking a sense of belonging, but struggle to fit in and be accepted for your authentic self?
 Have you struggled to find motivation and reach your potential, even though you have goals, skills, and dreams for yourself?
 Do emotions sometimes get out of control—or feel hard to access—getting in the way of the relationships you want and the person you want to be?
 Is identity something you're actively exploring, whether that's gender identity, race, culture, or a major life transition?

 If these questions resonate with you, I'm here to walk with you on your path to growth and self-discovery.
-I specialize in supporting LGBTQ+ individuals, neurodivergent clients (ADHD, ASD, AuDHD), and emerging adults (ages 18-30) navigating anxiety, depression, trauma, or life transitions.
+I specialize in supporting LGBTQ+ individuals, neurodivergent clients (ADHD, ASD, AuDHD), teens/adolescents, and emerging adults (ages 18-30) navigating anxiety, depression, trauma, or life transitions.
 Together, we can learn how to work with yourself, instead of against yourself, to create a more meaningful, engaged, and connected life.

 My Background